AstrobioMike/NASA-GeneLab-working/Metagenomics/Illumina/GL-DPPD-XXXX-Illumina-metagenomics.md

 ### 10. Getting coverage information and filtering based on detection
 > **Notes**
 > “Detection” is a metric of what proportion of a reference sequence recruited reads (see [here](http://merenlab.org/2017/05/08/anvio-views/#detection)).
-Filtering coverage levels based on detection is one way of helping to mitigate non-specific read-recruitment.
+Filtering based on detection is one way of helping to mitigate non-specific read-recruitment.

+#### 10a.
+Filtering coverage levels based on detection

 ```
+  # pileup.sh comes from the bbduk.sh package
 pileup.sh -in sample-1.bam fastaorf=sample-1-genes.fasta outorf=sample-1-gene-cov-and-det.tmp \
           out=sample-1-contig-cov-and-det.tmp
 ```